Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

   * the method used for one step could need a more thorough look, for example, feature reduction may have to be modified to include more useful features that would otherwise be discarded,
   * multiple datasets could be integrated over time.
 This can cause batch effects, requiring more robust correction methods.

+I propose a 2 step approach:

 ## Nextflow
 For straightforward, small-scale operations, shell scripts could be adequate, but Nextflow offers a strong framework for managing intricate processes with improved scalability, reproducibility, error handling, modularity, and portability.
 Because of these benefits, it is the best option for bioinformatics pipelines employing extensive data processing in a variety of computing settings.

-The second challenge lies within the interdependency of various data analysis tools.
-The hidden effects of
+### The second challenge lies within the interdependency of various data analysis tools.
+The hidden effects of observable factors can be quantified to some extent by:

 ## Structure Equation Modelling (SEM)
 Can bring forth the relationship between diverse outputs.
 Numerous observable variables (including gene expression levels, cell-type assignments, cluster identities, etc.) are present in scRNA-seq; however, these can frequently be impacted by biological processes that are not directly quantified, known as latent factors.